flexath/CurrencyApp/README.md

 # CurrencyApp
 It is case study.

-### Currency App is an Android application built using Jetpack Compose, which supports both light and dark mode.
+### Currency App is an Android application built using Jetpack Compose, which supports both light and dark modes.

 #### Components Used
 ### 1. Clean Architecture